Compound interest accounts in the UK

 Unlike compound interest, simple interest is calculated on the original deposit sum only.
 So if you deposit £10,000 into an account that pays 4% interest, you’ll earn £400 in interest every year.
 This means after, say, three years, you’ll have a total of £11,200 in the bank:

-However, as we’ve already explained, compound interest takes a cumulative approach.
+Compound interest takes a cumulative approach, with interest paid on the total savings in your account (including the interest you’ve already earned).
 Although it may seem a little more complicated, a compound savings account will allow you to earn more interest on your savings over time.
 This is the effect of compounding using the same figures in the above example:

 Due to the ‘snowballing’ effect, you’ll earn an extra £48.64 if you opt for a compound interest savings account over a simple interest account.